What is Warranty Expense?

 - Percentage of the sold products that will probably need a repair or a replacement based on previous experiences

-- Average costs of repairment or replacement under warranty
+- Average cost of repairing or replacing products under warranty

-To calculate the warranty expense, first define a number of product units that will need to be repaired or replaced by using the following formula:
+To calculate the warranty expense, first, estimate the number of product units that will need to be repaired or replaced by using the following formula:

 Afterward, compute the cost of repairs or replacement for the defective units: